Australian rules football in Australia: Under 18

 The AFL Under 18 Championships are the annual national Australian rules football championships for players aged 18 years or younger and includes teams from each Australian state or Territory.
 The competition is monitored by AFL recruiters and frequently seen as the second biggest pathway for junior players to the fully professional Australian Football League.
 The competition is currently sponsored by the National Australia Bank (NAB).
 The competition receives an increasing amount of coverage in the media, however still lags behind the TAC Cup in terms of interest in Victoria.

+AFL players' Australian State of Origin

+AFL player states of origin based on junior participation.